webbycrown/kiaweds-statamic-theme/content/collections/pages/home.md

       With a passion for creating bespoke experiences, we tailor each event to reflect your unique style, ensuring a truly personal celebration.
     description2: |-
-      Our approach combines vision with expertise—turning ideas into breathtaking realities.
+      Our approach combines vision with expertise turning ideas into breathtaking realities.
 We design, manage, and deliver each event with heart and precision.
       Whether it's an intimate gathering or a grand celebration, our team transforms spaces and moments into lasting impressions.
     collections: our_events
   -
     id: mc8y2nnb
     section_title: 'Latest Blog & News'
     description: 'Stay updated with our latest stories, expert tips, and inspiring event highlights.
-We share insights that matter most to your big day — from planning guides to real wedding inspiration.'
+We share insights that matter most to your big day from planning guides to real wedding inspiration.'
     collections: blog
     limit: 5
     type: latest_blog_section